benwzj/benwzj.github.io/_posts/2020-03-03-DOM-intruduce.md

 ### DOM tree

-In many situation, DOM is referred to as the DOM tree.
 A DOM tree is a tree structure whose nodes represent an HTML or XML document's contents.

 > ##### NOTE